admin1

 Routine Checks and Best Practices

-3. Always use lubricant on rubber snap-in valves before installing them.
-This helps with proper placement and protection.
+3. Use lubricant on rubber snap-in valves before installation.

 Tip: Replace valve cores, grommets, and caps regularly.
-Use a nickel-plated core to avoid corrosion and electrolysis, which can cause sensor failure.
+Use nickel-plated cores to prevent corrosion and electrolysis.

 When to Replace or Service Tire Sensor Valves